-In the case of vehicles where the wrap around distance to the bonnet leading edge reference line, as defined in paragraph 3.6, is more than 1000 mm at any point, then the bonnet leading edge reference line will be used as the front reference line for child headform at that point.

-- 3.14 "Front structure" means all parts of the vehicle including the windscreen, the windscreen header, the A-pillars and all parts of the vehicle forward of these.
-It therefore includes, but is not limited to, the bonnet, wings, scuttle (cowl), wiper spindles, windscreen and lower windscreen frame. - 3.15 "Ground reference plane" means a horizontal plane, either real or imaginary, that passes through the lowest points of contact for all tyres of a vehicle while the vehicle is in its normal ride attitude.
+- In the case of vehicles where the wrap around distance to the bonnet leading edge reference line, as defined in paragraph 3.6., is more than $1{2}000$ mm at any point, then the bonnet leading edge reference line will be used as the front reference line for child headform at that point. - 3.14.
+"Front structure" means all parts-outer structures of the vehicle including the windscreen, the windscreen header, the A-pillars and all parts of the vehicle forward of these.
+It therefore includes, but is not limited to, the bonnet, wings, scuttle (cowl), wiper spindles, windscreen and lower windscreen frame. - 3.15.
+"Ground reference plane" means a flat horizontal plane, either real or imaginary, that passes through the lowest points of contact for all tyres of a vehicle while the vehicle is in its normal ride attitude.
 If the vehicle is resting on the ground, then the ground level and the ground reference plane are one and the same.
-If the vehicle is raised off the ground such as to allow extra clearance below the bumper, then the ground reference plane is above ground level. - 3.16 "Head Injury Criterion (HIC)" means the calculated result of accelerometer time histories using the following formula:
+If the vehicle is raised off the ground such as to allow extra clearance below the bumper, then the ground reference plane is above ground level. - 3.16.
+"Head Injury-Performance Criterion (HICHPC)" means the calculated result of accelerometer time histories using the following formula:

+HHC

+HHC =

-HIC = $$\left[\frac{1}{t_2 - t_1} \int{t_1}^{t_2} a dt\right]^{2.5} (t_2 - t_1)$$ a is the resultant acceleration measured in units of gravity "g" $(1g = 9.81 \text{ m/s}^2)$;
+$$\left[\frac{1}{t_2 - t_1} \int{t_1}^{t_2} a \, dt\right]^{2.5} (t_2 - t_1)$$